This manual is for Emacs Muse version 3.12.

 If you don't want to use .muse, you can customize the extension

-by setting the value of muse-file-extension.
+by setting the value of muse-file-extension

 If you don't want to use any extension at all, and want Muse to autodetect project files based on their location, then add the following to your Muse settings file.

-(setq muse-file-extension nil
+(setq muse-file-extension nil muse-mode-auto-p t)

-Note that if you chose to have muse-file-extension set to
+Note that if you chose to have muse-file-extension

-nil, you may have trouble if your .emacs file or other
+, you may have trouble if your .emacs file or other

 init scripts attempt to visit a Muse file.
 (A very common example of

-this is if you use Planner with Muse and run (plan) from your
+this is if you use Planner with Muse and run (plan)

 .emacs.)
 If you wish to visit Muse files from your